 The Museu da República, located in the Palácio do Catete, has been wonderfully restored.
-Built between 1858 and 1866 and easily distinguished by the bronze condors on its eaves, the palace was home to the president of Brazil from 1896 until 1954, when President Getúlio Vargas committed suicide here.
-The museum has a good collection of art and artifacts from the Republican period, and also houses a good lunch restaurant, an art-house cinema and a bookstore.
+Built between 1858 and 1866, and easily distinguished by the bronze condors on its eaves, the palace was home to the president of Brazil from 1896 until 1954, when President Getúlio Vargas committed suicide here.
+The museum has a good collection of art and artifacts from the Republican period, and also houses a small cafe, an art-house cinema and a bookstore.

 Vargas made powerful enemies in the armed forces and the political right wing, and was attacked in the press as a communist for his attempts to raise the minimum wage and increase taxes on the middle and upper classes.
 Tensions reached a critical level when one of Vargas' bodyguards fired shots at a journalist.
 Although the journalist was unharmed, an air-force officer guarding him was killed, giving the armed forces the pretext they needed to demand the resignation of Vargas.
-In response, Vargas committed suicide, and his emotional suicide note read: 'I choose this means to be with you [the Brazilian people] always…I gave you my life; now I offer my death.'
-The 3rd-floor bedroom in which the suicide occurred is eerily preserved.
+In response, Vargas committed suicide; the 3rd-floor bedroom in which the suicide occurred is eerily preserved.